miztiik/AWS-Demos/How-To/Setup-SSL-In-Apache/Readme.md

 [root@ip-10-0-5-105 tmp]#
 ```

-### Generating a Self-Signed Certificate
+## Generate the Self-Signed Certificate
+Your certificate will use the `key` created in the previous step
 ```sh
 openssl req -days 365 -new -key mystique.key -x509 -out mystique.crt
 ```

 You will be prompted for,
  - `Organizational information and a common name.
-The common name should be the fully qualified domain name for the site you are securing (www.mydomain.com).
+The common name should be the fully qualified domain name for the site you are securing.
  You can leave the following blank
   - `E-Mail address`
   - `Challenge password`